Kiran7007/Interview-Preparation/docs/android.md

 UI
 ```

-The database becomes the observable source of truth.

-On successful API response, update the database in a transaction when
-multiple related records must remain consistent.

-Interview Answer:
-> A common approach is: The database becomes the observable source of truth.
 ---
 ## How would you handle a server response that is successful but local database update fails?
 -   Do not pretend the operation completed locally.